kudobuilder/kudo/docs/developing-operators.md

 As you can see we have operator with just one plan - deploy, with one phase and one step which is the minimal setup.
 Deploy plan is automatically triggered when you install instance of this operator into cluster.

-You can see that the step `nginx` references `deployment.yaml`.
+You can see that the task `nginx` references the resource `deployment.yaml`.
 KUDO automatically expects this file to exist inside `templates` folder.
 So let’s create `templates/deployment.yaml`.

 ```yaml
 apiVersion: apps/v1